rt5899-art/Bank-Loan-Analysis/README.md

 ---

-This project demonstrates end-to-end **financial data analysis and dashboard development**, transforming raw loan data into actionable business insights for portfolio monitoring and strategic decision-making.
+This project demonstrates **end-to-end data analytics**, combining **Excel, Python, and Power BI** to transform raw banking data into actionable insights for loan portfolio monitoring, risk analysis, and strategic business decision-making.